 Leasam House was originally built on the site of a 13th-century manor house that was bought and demolished in 1790 by local banker and town clerk of Rye, Jeremiah Curteis.
 The present building dates from about 1800, with various improvements effected during the 19th century.
 The west wing, built in the style of a traditional Georgian manor house, is thought to have been rebuilt in about 1840.

 In 1903, Sir George and Lady Warrender had the house and garden altered and extended by the prolific country-house architect Sir Reginald Blomfield, perhaps best known for his work on Chequers between 1909 and 1912.

 From the mid 1950s to 1992, Leasam House was a private school, after which it was returned to private ownership.

-Whether you're after a charming cottage or an estate with a 12-bedroom house and a couple of hundred acres, our
+Whether you're after a charming cottage or an estate to call your own, our list of the best country houses

 Catch up on the best country houses for sale this week that have come to the market via Country Life.